Reeds in champagner

 Many of Bernd Benninghoff’s designs for FilzFelt draw from forms in nature, particularly those he stumbles on during travels abroad.
 Two years ago, he took us to the Swiss Alps where, out on the road, inspiration struck for Crossover, Facade, and Gap, a collection of acoustic wallcoverings.
 Driving city-to-city along the base of the Swiss Alps, Bernd took notice of the architecture in each town he explored, particularly struck by the complexities and patterning of the facades and exteriors that crossed his path.

 With Grain and Reeds, Bernd again brings the outdoors in.
 This year, he takes us to the Canary Islands, where the fascinating range of landscapes inspired the soothing and natural curves that create the panels’ patterning.
-It was here, camera in tow, that Bernd stumbled on a wide range of plant life and foliage that would later inspire the natural curves found in the Grain and Reeds.
+It was here, camera in tow, that Bernd stumbled on a wide range of plant life and foliage that would later inspire the natural curves found in Grain and Reeds.

 We caught up with Bernd back at his studio to chat about his recent trip and nature’s continued inspiration in his life and work.